-For other (non-Eurostat) indicators, data is being gathered and will be added to part D. Also for countries/sectors where the Eurostat indicators did not provide data, alternatives will be identified, and added to the calculation sheets of part D.
+For other (non-Eurostat) indicators, data was gathered in the context of the country fiches and is added to part D. Also for countries/sectors where the Eurostat indicators did not provide data, alternatives were identified, and added to the calculation sheets of part D.